aai-institute/practical-ai-act/docs/conformity/documents/technical-documentation.md

 -   Impact on performance: These choices influence how well the AI system performs.
 Techniques can be applied to increase accuracy, reliability, or to reduce bias.
 -   Compliance-specific decisions: These choices are made to ensure compliance with laws and ethical guidelines.
 For example, anonymizing PIIs.

+**Ensuring Data Relevance**

+To ensure the dataset is relevant to the AI system's intended purpose, consider the following:

+-   Clearly Define the AI System's Purpose

+    -   What problem is the AI solving?
+    -   Who are the end-users?
+    -   What decisions will be influenced by the AI?

+-   Specify Key Attributes & Variables

+    -   Identify the critical features required for accurate predictions.
+    -   Ensure the data captures the necessary demographic, contextual, or domain-specific factors.

+-   Check for Domain Alignment

+    -   Ensure the data is collected from sources that reflect the real-world environment of deployment.

+-   Assess Temporal & Geographic Relevance

+    -   Is the data up-to-date?
+    -   Is it from the correct geographical region?

+-   Validate Coverage of Target Population

+    -   Ensure the dataset represents the groups the AI will serve.
+    -   Avoid underrepresentation of critical demographics.

+-   Assess Data Labeling and Context

+    -   Verify if the labels or classifications align with domain expertise.
+    -   Ensure human annotations are validated by experts where necessary.

 -   **Establish data lineage** (i.e., define upstream or downstream data sets) on data set level or on column level for tabular data.
+    Before model training, data often undergoes various preprocessing steps.
+For example, datasets may be created by merging multiple datasets or combining different features.
+Simply documenting the final dataset is insufficient, as it does not allow the origin of the data to be traced.
+Proper documentation of data lineage is essential to maintain traceability and accountability.

     -   Define lineage in a data catalog, or have it automatically represented in a workflow/data orchestrator
         -   Keep records of the data lifecycle, including the sources of data, selection criteria, and preprocessing steps (all steps to model training).

+> |Art.
+10(2)(b)| data collection processes and the origin of data, and in the case of personal data, the original purpose of the data collection;

+From the documentation, it shall be understood:

+-   How the data is collected.
+Which methods and procedures where used to gather the data (survey, sensor, scraping, etc.)?
+Which conditions apply to the data collection (consent, regulatory compliance)?
+How does it align with best practices and ethical standards.
+-   What is the source of the data?
+Is it publicly available, proprietary, collected from third parties (e.g., via an API)?
+What are the geographical, cultural, and demographic origins of the data?
+-   To ensure compliance with the GDPR, personal data can only be collected for a specific purpose and cannot be repurposed.

 -   Establish an organization-wide glossary index
     -   Define terms (including definition/description) and use those to annotate data set and fields in the data sets.
 Single source of truth for interpreting data sets and fields.

+> (d) the formulation of assumptions, in particular with respect to the information that the data are supposed to measure and represent;

+The article mandates that any assumptions made are explicitly documented.
+The goal is to capture how the data aligns with the purpose of the AI system.

+-   Understanding what the data represents: Identify and define specific concepts that the data is intended to measure.
+Especially important when data used as a proxy (e.g., income as a proxy for economic status).
+-   Assumptions: Define the beliefs, whether they are implicit or explicit, about the dataset.
+This may include assumptions about the accuracy, scope, and relevance of the dataset.
+-   Purpose alignment: Verify that the understanding (definitions) and the assumptions align with the intended use of the AI system.
+-   Misinterpretation: Recognize and document any (potential) limitations (e.g., underrepresented classes).

+> (e) an assessment of the availability, quantity and suitability of the data sets that are needed;

+This assessment ensures that the data meets the quality standards such that it can be used.

+-   Availability: Does the data exist?
+Is the data accessible (both technically and from the perspective of access rights)?
+Are there any practical, legal, or ethical restrictions that have to be resolved before accessing the data.
+-   Quantity: Assess whether the dataset contains enough data points for training and validation.
+Is the data set large enough that is represents all relevant groups or scenarios (i.e., system boundaries)?
+-   Suitability: Is the data representative of the target population and for the application/use?
+Is the data quality and accuracy fitting the goals of the AI System?

 ## Model cards